mactavishz/persistent-binary-search-tree/README.md

 )
 ```

-- `insert(key)`: insert a new node with the given key and value into the tree.
+- `insert(key)`: insert a new node with the given key into the tree.
 - `delete(key)`: delete the node with the given key from the tree.
 - `search(key)`: search the node with the given key in the tree.
 - `inorder(extract_key)`: traverse the tree in **inorder**.
 The `extract_key` flag indicates whether to extract the key from the node.